 Can We Escape Rules?

-For the well-to-do folks on the planet, like many of us in America, we’ve traded one set of rules for another: I probably don’t have to worry about freezing my ass off at night while I try to sleep, keeping one eye open for the bear, sticking near a supply of fresh water, or where my next meal is coming from.
+For the well-to-do folks on the planet, like many of us in America, we’ve traded one set of rules for another.
+For example, I probably don’t have to worry about freezing my ass off at night while I try to sleep, keeping one eye open for the bear, sticking near a supply of fresh water, or where my next meal is coming from.
 My points of stress have been redirected a bit to things like highway traffic patterns and health care costs.

 But Nature is a harsh mistress they say—it damn sure has a set of rules.